 The Environmental Learning Center was founded in 1988 by a group of environmentally conscious pioneers from the Pelican Island Audubon Society, who lived in our community and cherished the nature that thrives in the Indian River Lagoon.
-Through the support of our community, donors, members, board, staff and volunteers we are able to build our educational nature learning and stewardship programs and evolve our mission to bring nature to all including those with limited means and access to nature.
+Through the support of our community, donors, members, board, staff and volunteers we were able to build our nature learning and stewardship programs and evolve our mission to bring nature to all including those with limited means and access to nature.
 They had a mission to preserve a beautiful, unspoiled 64-acre Indian River Lagoon island and create a place to lead educational programs and EcoAdventures which teach our visitors about the rich biodiversity of our Indian River Lagoon and the importance of its heritage, preservation and continued legacy in our community and in our world.

 February 5, 1924-May 10, 2005

 George Bunnell was committed to bringing people together in the environment to experience Florida's beauty.
 George was not only a statesman, but a true outdoorsman.
 He enjoyed sharing his passion for the Indian River Lagoon with others.
 Whether he was hunting, fishing or sitting on the shore with his wife, Millie, George was passionate about not only preserving the beauty of the lagoon, but also educating others about its importance.
 This passion of the environment and education created the ELC.